Table of contents

 What is Lupus?

-Lupus is a rare, chronic (long term), autoimmune disease.
+Lupus is an autoimmune disease.
 In healthy people, proteins called antibodies protect the body by attacking foreign invaders.
 When a person has this condition, the antibodies cannot tell the difference between foreign material and healthy cells.
 Thus, the immune system attacks healthy tissue.
 These are known as autoantibodies and cause pain, inflammation, and damage in multiple parts of the body.
 The most common areas affected are skin, joints, and internal organs like the kidneys and heart.

 The disease can occur in various forms.
 The types of lupus are: